Projector: Solar microscope

-A few years before his death in 1736 Polish-German-Dutch physicist Daniel Gabriel Fahrenheit reportedly constructed a solar microscope, which basically was a combination of the compound microscope with camera obscura projection.
+A few years before his death in 1736, Polish-German-Dutch physicist Daniel Gabriel Fahrenheit reportedly constructed a solar microscope, which was a combination of the compound microscope with camera obscura projection.
 It needed bright sunlight as a light source to project a clear magnified image of transparent objects.
 Fahrenheit's instrument may have been seen by German physician Johann Nathanael Lieberkühn who introduced the instrument in England, where optician John Cuff improved it with a stationary optical tube and an adjustable mirror.
 In 1774 English instrument maker Benjamin Martin introduced his "Opake Solar Microscope" for the enlarged projection of opaque objects.
 He claimed:

-The solar microscope, was employed in experiments with photosensitive silver nitrate by Thomas Wedgwood in collaboration with Humphry Davy in making the first, but impermanent, photographic enlargements.
+The solar microscope was employed in experiments with photosensitive silver nitrate by Thomas Wedgwood in collaboration with Humphry Davy in making the first, but impermanent, photographic enlargements.
 Their discoveries, regarded as the earliest deliberate and successful form of photography, were published in June 1802 by Davy in his An Account of a Method of Copying Paintings upon Glass, and of Making Profiles, by the Agency of Light upon Nitrate of Silver.
 Invented by T. Wedgwood, Esq.
 With Observations by H. Davy in the first issue of the Journals of the Royal Institution of Great Britain.

 Opaque projectors

 Swiss mathematician, physicist, astronomer, logician and engineer Leonhard Euler demonstrated an opaque projector, now commonly known as an episcope, around 1756.
 It could project a clear image of opaque images and (small) objects.

-French scientist Jacques Charles is thought to have invented the similar "megascope" in 1780.
-He used it for his lectures.
+French scientist Jacques Charles is thought to have invented a similar "megascope" in 1780, using it for his lectures.
 Around 1872 Henry Morton used an opaque projector in demonstrations for huge audiences, for example in the Philadelphia Opera House which could seat 3500 people.
 His machine did not use a condenser or reflector, but used an oxyhydrogen lamp close to the object in order to project huge clear images.